Francesca Stuart Sindici

 Francesca Stuart Sindici (1858 – c.
 1929) was a Spanish-Italian painter.

-Sindici was born in Madrid in 1858 and became a pupil of Eduardo Dalbono and Domenico Morelli at the Naples Academy of Fine Arts.
+Sindici was born in Madrid, Spain, in 1858.
+She studied under the guidance of Eduardo Dalbono and Domenico Morelli at the Naples Academy of Fine Arts.
 She married the Italian poet Augusto Sindici.
 Together they had a daughter, Magda, who became a novelist and later married a publisher.
 She died in 1929 at the age of 71.

 Sindici is best known for her paintings of horses and cavalry.
-Her painting A Carriage Race at Naples was included in the 1905 book Women Painters of the World.
+Her painting A Carriage Race at Naples (Pictured) was included in the 1905 book Women Painters of the World.